 Most of them struggle with the prospect of their phone battery dying once in a while.

-Smartphones come in handy from day-to-day activities to any emergency situation.
+Smartphones come in handy for day-to-day activities to any emergency.
 But what if you have a smartphone but your battery is dead?
 The smartphone is of no use if there’s no power.
 That’s why battery life is one of the most important features one should take into account while considering a phone to buy.
 It’s not possible to carry a power charger wherever you go.

 10 tips on how to save phone battery

 1. Enable Power Saver Mode

 Every smartphone comes with a dedicated battery power saver mode for less battery consumption.
 This is quite obvious, but people generally use this feature when their phone has less than 20% remaining.
 However, if we need to utilize our battery efficiently, turn on battery saver mode more often and not limit it to use only when the battery is below 20%.
 Try this and you can see the difference yourself.

 2. Don’t Let Your Battery Die

 You should charge your smartphone regularly and avoid reaching the 0% battery mark altogether.
 The battery degradation is the most when a smartphone gets switched off and we must charge it to restart.
 Avoid using your smartphone when the battery percentage reaches below 30-40% as the battery discharge is more in this phase and also affects the overall battery life.

 However, you can improve future battery life capacity by limiting how much you discharge your smartphone battery.
 Nevertheless, to maximize the battery capacity of a smartphone, keep the battery at least partially charged if we are not using it for a prolonged duration of time to avoid deep discharge.